UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Barbara_Simons.md

 education.
 She almost got a Master’s Degree, which was a bit unusual back then, when she went to school in the thirties.

-I hated Wellesley\! \[laughs.\] I’d never been in an all-women’s school, and I felt stuck out in the middle of nowhere.
+I hated Wellesley\! \laughs.\ I’d never been in an all-women’s school, and I felt stuck out in the middle of nowhere.
 I mean, it was beautiful, but I didn’t like it.
-My freshman year, I took a junior/senior math class (although I probably shouldn’t have done that; I wasn’t very good at it ) because I’d already had calculus, supposedly.
+My freshman year, I took a juniorsenior math class (although I probably shouldn’t have done that; I wasn’t very good at it ) because I’d already had calculus, supposedly.
 Actually, the main reason I did that was: When I first went to Wellesley, my parents moved